Women in 1940s Spain: 1944

 A 1944 edition of Semanario de la SF said, "The life of every woman, despite what she may pretend, is nothing but a continuous desire to find somebody to whom she can succumb.
 Voluntary dependency, the offering of every minute, every desire and illusion is the most beautiful thing, because it implies the cleaning away of all the bad germs -- vanity, selfishness, frivolity -- by love."

 Municipal elections entailed three categories.
 These included union elections, corporate and entities, and family representatives.
 The first municipal union elections took place in 1944.
 The union elections of 1944 were broadly boycotted by many union works who were skeptical of the regime's actions.
 These elections were controlled by Franco through the right-wing Falange.
 UGT and CNT continued to boycott union elections into the 1950s and 1960s, as they saw them as legitimizing the regime.

 The criminal code was modified in the Código Penal de 1944, with an addition of criminal punishment for third parties giving a woman an abortion without her consent or unintentionally causing an abortion when being violent towards a pregnant woman.
 Both offenses resulted in minor prison time.

 The Penal Code of 1870 was reintroduced in 1944, making adultery and crimes of passion illegal and punishable by the state.
 Women could be sent to prison for committing adultery.
 They could be punished with six months to two years in prison if their husbands went to the courts and accused them of adultery.
 In some cases, they could receive sentences of up to six years and lose custody of their children.
 Husbands could withdraw the charge at any time, with women ending up with an ipso facto sentence.
 Women could not report their husbands to the authorities for committing acts of infidelity.
-Men were only considered to have committed adultery when they brought the girlfriend into the marital home to live or if knowledge of a man's affair caused a public scandal.
+Men were only considered to have committed adultery when they brought the affair partner into the marital home to live or if knowledge of a man's affair caused a public scandal.
 The regime's adultery laws were based on the Siete Partidas, established by Alfonso X, and designed to punish women for having sex outside of marriage.
 Article 449 of the Penal Code said, "Adultery will be punished with the penalty of minor prison time.
 The married woman who lies with a man who is not her husband commits adultery, and the one who lies with her, knowing that she is married, even if the marriage is declared null and void. " It continued, saying, "No penalty shall be imposed for the crime of adultery except by virtue of the grievance of the aggrieved husband".
 And it was still completed with one more article, "The husband may at any time remit the sentence imposed on his consort."
 What constituted adultery under the law was not always consistent, and standards for evidence against men accused of adultery were higher than women accused of adultery.